GARDENS OF EL ALCAZAR

 Favorite thing: A Minaret once stood where the Belfry TORRE DEL ALMINAR is now.
 The original Minaret was built in 957 and was eventually enveloped in this Barocque Belltower.
 It really is a beautiful tower and not surprisingly very much photographed.
 Along with the orange trees, it makes for a wonderful picture.
 I know I couldn't get enough of it and took pics at several different angles.

 Favorite thing: The original Mihrab was not correctly aligned to indicate the exact direction towards Mecca, as the Great Mosque was built on the grounds of an existing building ( the former Cathedral ).
 To correct this many years later, everything was done to make the new MIHRAB unique and beautiful.
 Byzantine craftsmen were brought to Cordoba and made this Mihrab the finest of all Moorish religious architecture.
 Its roof is a high dome hewn from a single block of marble.
 It is decorated with a profusion of floral and geometric patterns and verses from the Koran in Arabic script.
 It is truly beautiful and one of the many highlights of the Mezquita.

 Favorite thing: The street running alongside the Mezquita is CALLE DE TORRIJOS.
 From this cobblestoned street you will see the walls of the compound with trenches running along side it for drainage.
 The picture shown here is one picturesque wall featuring a huge door in Mujedar style with the Arabic arches.
 The detail on the wall is absolutely fascinating to me.

-Inside the magnificent Mezquita, Cathedral section, you will find many different Chapels, each unique in their own right and many statues.
+Favorite thing: Inside the magnificent Mezquita, Cathedral section, you will find many different Chapels, each unique in their own right and many statues.